KittyGiraudel/site/_posts/2022-09-14-dominant-hand-respecting-design.md

 ---
 title: Dominant hand respecting design
+edits:
+  - date: 2022/09/14
+    md: I published a small React hook for that on npm as a [standalone library](https://github.com/KittyGiraudel/dhand).
 ---

 I recently [shared some thoughts on Twitter](https://twitter.com/KittyGiraudel/status/1569953249742016512?s=20&t=NhvxVDUHQ6lJW__sVXoPeA) about an idea Mike Smart and I had a few years back, while working on the new N26 mobile signup flow: **detecting the user’s dominant hand**.